rackerlabs/support-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

     -   **Connect from Mac OS X**

-        You can connect to your cloud server from a Mac OS X computer by running the SSH command in Terminal.app or iTerm (if you downloaded that at the beginning of the guide).
+        You can connect to your cloud server from a Mac OS X computer by running the ``ssh`` command in Terminal.app or the SSH client you downloaded that at the beginning of the guide.
 You can find the command to use SSH in the right-side bar of the server detail page of the Cloud Control Panel.